Diabetes is not a life sentence.

 None of this is true!
 I am sure that a lot of super brains out there have already cracked the solution to this simple problem a long time back.
 However, since there is no money to be made, the solution has remained at bay for long.

 How do I prove this to you?
 It’s quite simple.

 Let’s look at the first scenario.

-Continue taking all the diabetic medications and eat as the doctor advises – lower your calories by eating a low fat, moderate carbohydrates diet and lose weight, do some exercise, don’t add sugar to your tea/coffee, eat limited amounts of chocolates/sweets.
+Continue taking all the diabetic medications and eat as the doctor advises – lower your calories by eating low fat, moderate carbohydrates diet and lose weight, do some exercise, don’t add sugar to your tea/coffee, eat limited amounts of chocolates/sweets.

 Then what happens?
-Your diabetes progresses as the doctor predicted- after all its a progressive disease.
+Your diabetes progresses as the doctor predicted- after all it’s a progressive disease.
 The patients become passive recipients of ongoing medical care, after all, they “have” a disease called diabetes.

 Now let’s look at another scenario.

 A diabetic person follows a healthy diet that removes the primary cause of the disease.
-He focuses on healing his liver as this is the organ that stores and manufactures glucose depending upon the body’s need.
+He focuses on healing his liver as this is the organ that stores and manufactures glucose depending on the body’s needs.
 And within just a few months, [this period will vary from person to person], he finds that his blood sugars are under control without any medication and he no longer has a disease called Diabetes!